-Butterfield is a blue-collar town, with 44.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Butterfield is generally considered to be a blue-collar town.
+44.16% of the Butterfield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Butterfield is a city of managers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Butterfield who work in management occupations (17.32%), office and administrative support (9.96%), and farm management occupations (9.52%).

-As is often the case in a small city, Butterfield doesn't have a public transportation system that people use for their commute.
+Butterfield is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Butterfield, just 11.14% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.